innotrade/enapso-graphdb-admin/README.md

 }
 ```

-## List all users of your GraphDB instance
+## List all Users of a GraphDB Instance

-Get all details of user of GraphDN
+Get all details of all users of a certain GraphDB instance:

 ```javascript
 graphDBEndpoint
   .getUsers()